Molise: Geography

-Molise is bordered by Abruzzo to the north, Apulia to the east, Lazio to the west, and Campania to the south.
+Molise has a surface area of 4460.65 km2, and it is bordered by Abruzzo to the north, Apulia to the east, Lazio to the west, and Campania to the south.
 It has 35 km of sandy coastline to the northeast, lying on the Adriatic Sea looking out toward the Tremiti Islands.
 The countryside of Molise is mostly mountainous, with 55% covered by mountains and most of the rest by hills that go down to the sea.